BenoitZugmeyer/sans-sel/README.md

 If the definition is a function, it will be called with the property value as argument.
 If the returned value is a plain object, it will replace the property in the rule declaration, otherwise it will be ignored.

-If the definititon is invariant, it can be supplied directly as a plain object.
+If the definition is invariant, it can be supplied directly as a plain object.
 This object will replace the property in the rule declaration only if the property value is truthy.

 The property replacement is done in-place: property order is conserved.